 Key Takeaways: How Much Creatine Should You Consume When Taking It Every Other Day?

-- When you are training for strength and muscle improvements, evidence suggests around 5g per day is required to maintain creatine stores in the muscle and see results.
-If you take creatine on alternating days you will need to dose at a relative level, possibly up to 10g to ensure the same effect and outcome.
+- When training for strength and muscle improvements, evidence suggests around 5g per day is required to maintain creatine stores in the muscle and see results.
+If you take creatine on alternating days, you will need to dose at a relative level, possibly up to 10g, to ensure the same effect and outcome.

-- When you are training for high intensity bursts of performance you’ll recover quickly and keep performing at a high capacity when taking 2-3g per day.
-However, when taking it every other day this would need to increase to 4-6g on those days.
-This intake of creatine is unlikely to support the development of lean muscle mass though.
+- When training for high-intensity bursts of performance, you’ll recover quickly and keep performing at a high capacity when taking 2-3g daily.
+However, when taking it every other day, this would need to increase to 4-6g on those days.
+This intake of creatine is unlikely to support the development of lean muscle mass, though.

 With that said, there are some consequences that you need to consider if you are taking upwards of 10g of creatine every other day.

-- Related Article: Do You Need to Cycle Creatine?
-(What The Science Says)
+- Related: Do You Need to Cycle Creatine?

-Taking a ‘one day on’ and ‘one day off’ approach to creatine supplementation may mean a higher consumption of creatine on the days you are consuming it.
-This high consumption could cause you to feel dizzy or result in stomach discomfort.
+Taking a ‘one day on’ and ‘one day off’ approach to creatine supplementation may mean a higher consumption of creatine on the days you consume it.
+This high consumption could cause you to feel dizzy or stomach discomfort.

 If you’re someone who has experienced these side effects before or with other supplements, consider whether isolating your creatine intake to certain days is going to be best for you.

-Side effects that you may experience are individual so there is no ideal amount of creatine to take every day or every other day to stop side effects.
+Side effects you may experience are individual, so there is no ideal amount of creatine to take every day or every other day to stop side effects.

 Recommendations For Using Creatine Every Other Day Use